-Smoking marijuana, even for medical purposes is prohibited in Utah.
-If you’re caught smoking weed in Utah, you’ll find yourself facing a lot of legal problems.
+Smoking marijuana, even for medical purposes, is prohibited in Utah.
+If you’re caught smoking weed in Utah, you’ll face many legal problems.

 If you’re a medical marijuana cardholder, the only way you can consume unprocessed marijuana flowers is through flameless methods like using a vape pen or an electric dabbing rig.

 Of note, the state no longer requires unprocessed cannabis flowers to be contained in blister packs, with each blister containing no more than one gram of flower.

 Instead, Utah now allows the glass and plastic containers as long as these are opaque, tamper-evident, and tamper-resistant containers.

 What are the Types of Marijuana Allowed in Utah?

 The only forms of CBD and medical marijuana products allowed in Utah are capsules and tablets, oils and tinctures, transdermal preparations, concentrates (wax or resin), and lozenges.

 Unprocessed marijuana flowers are allowed.
 However, these can only be consumed through flameless methods, not smoking.